srksag/amorphic-userman/README.md

 userman uses a method sendMail(templateName, emailAddress, firstName, insertions) to send emails.
 The insertions parameter is an array of objects that contain a name/parameter property pair to be substitued in the mails.
 Using the amorphic-mandril module these emails can be sent via mandrill.

+* __createNewAdmin()__ -
+Create a new principal if one does not exist.
+This method is used by the currently logged in user to create new users.
+The principal info comes from the an object which should have the following properties: firstName, lastName, email, newPassword, confirmPassword, role

 ## License